dtempx/syphonx/documentation/examples/weather.md

 npm install syphonx
 ```

-Run the following command to download a template from the cloud...
+Run the following command to download the template from the cloud...
 ```
 npx syphonx pull $/examples/weather.yaml
 ```